synycboom/SeniorProject_ParkingSpace/README.md

 # SeniorProject_ParkingSpace
-  This repository is made for keeping processing part of project.
-All code are written in c++ language using Opencv 3.0 library and using a compiled libsvm (which is not included in this repository).
+  This repository is made for keeping a processing part of a car parking space detection project.
+All codes are written in c++ language, using Opencv 3.0 library and a compiled libsvm (which is not included in this repository).

-Threre are 3 important branches
+Note: Threre are 3 branches in this repository, and they are not merged to the master branch yet
   - fragmenting image
   - cropping image
   - feature extracting